-- (1) a Change in Control (as defined in the Plan); - (2) the date of any underwriting agreement between the Company and the underwriter(s) managing an initial public offering of the Company's common stock, pursuant to which the common stock is priced for initial public offering (the "IPO"); - (3) the date of closing of any bona-fide equity financing with third party investors resulting in cash gross proceeds to the Company of at least \$10,000,000 ("Subsequent Financing"); or - (4) immediately prior to the one year anniversary of the date of grant of the Shares (as indicated in the Restricted Stock Documents) (the "Date of Grant").
+- (1) a Change in Control (as defined in the Plan); - (2) the date of any underwriting agreement between the Company and the underwriter(s) managing an initial public offering of the Company's common stock, pursuant to which the common stock is priced for initial public offering (the "IPO"); or - (3) the date of closing of any bona-fide equity financing with third party investors resulting in cash gross proceeds to the Company of at least \$10,000,000 ("Subsequent Financing").

-and in any case of (1), (2), (3) and (4), subject to Consultant's Continuous Service through such vesting date; provided, however, in the event Consultant's Continuous Service is terminated by the Company (other than for Cause) or by death of Consultant prior to the completion of the Term (as defined in this Consulting Agreement), the Shares and/or Options shall vest immediately upon such termination.
+and in any case of (1), (2) and (3), subject to Consultant's Continuous Service through such vesting date; provided, however, in the event Consultant's Continuous Service is terminated by the Company (other than for Cause) or by death of Consultant prior to the completion of the Term (as defined in this Consulting Agreement), the Shares and/or Options shall vest immediately upon such termination.